specilaist/Employee-Summary/README.md

 # Unit 10 OOP Homework: Template Engine - Employee Summary

-## Creation
+## User Story

-This app allows creators to generate a array of different employees by simply answering the questions given in node.
+Our users would like to create employees for a team and then have the entire team displayed on the screen.
+This app allows creators to generate a array of different employees by simply answering the questions given in Node.
+Users will be able to see the the input employees on the screen and with desired value sets.

 ## How it Works